 After you make changes and modifications to your modules, finally, it is time to launch them, make them live, and provide access to your learners.
 You can upload modules to your LMS, website, or any other platform where your learners prefer to learn.

 One advantage of sharing modules via an LMS is that it provides real-time reports on participation, progress, and completion.
-Not only that, you’ll also receive data on gaps, engagement level, satisfaction rating, and challenging areas.
+Not only that, you’ll also receive data on gaps, engagement levels, satisfaction ratings, and challenges.

 These actionable insights enable you to make informed decisions about your training and development.